|The First Art Newspaper on the Net

 He preached not only protected sex but also the virtues of affection, commitment and stability arguments that anticipated the values of the movement for same-sex marriage.

-An Uneasy Childhood Laurence David Kramer was born on June 25, 1935, in Bridgeport, Connecticut, the second son of George and Rea (Wishengrad) Kramer.
+Laurence David Kramer was born on June 25, 1935, in Bridgeport, Connecticut, the second son of George and Rea (Wishengrad) Kramer.
 George Kramer had earned undergraduate and law degrees from Yale University but was unable to make a decent living during the Depression.
 Rea Kramer supported the family by working in a shoe store and teaching English to immigrants.
 In 1941, George got a government job in Washington, and the family moved.

 By his own account, Larry had a miserable childhood and hated his father.
 His protective older brother, Arthur, was the scholar-athlete of the family, on his way to becoming a prominent lawyer.
 Larry read the Hollywood gossip columns.

 From the day Larry was born until the day my father died, they were antagonists, Arthur Kramer told Vanity Fair in 1992.

 Nor were the two brothers always on the easiest terms.
 In The Normal Heart, Arthur Kramer is represented by the character Ben Weeks, a man with ambivalent feelings about his brothers homosexuality.
 But they shared an abiding affection until Arthurs death in 2008.
 Arthur gave $1 million to Yale in 2001 to establish the Larry Kramer Initiative for Lesbian and Gay Studies, and his law firm became active in pro bono work for causes like same-sex marriage.